Love Nest on Wheels

 Love Nest on Wheels is a 1937 Educational Pictures short subject directed by Buster Keaton and Charles Lamont.
-The film borrows heavily from Keaton's 1918 film The Bell Boy.
+The film borrows heavily from Keaton's 1918 film The Bell Boy and was a kind of "Hillbilly remake".

-The film is notable because it is one of the rare times that Buster Keaton appeared onscreen with his family, with whom he had performed in vaudeville.
+The film is notable because it is one of the rare times that Buster Keaton appeared onscreen with his family, with whom he had performed in vaudeville as the Three Keatons.
+The Keaton family also appeared together in the 1935 Educational short Palooka from Paducah.

 Plot

 Elmer and his family run a small rural hotel, which is on the verge of closing unless they pay their $350 mortgage by the end of the day.
 A newly married couple arrives at the hotel, but husband and wife are disappointed by the dilapidated accommodations.
 Elmer convinces them to buy a trailer belonging to him, reasoning that they can spend their honeymoon traveling the country instead of staying at the hotel.
 The couple agrees to buy the trailer for $350, but Elmer discovers that his Uncle Jed has been using the trailer to house a cow, which is now too big to move out.
 Representatives from the bank arrive to shut down the hotel, but the cow suddenly escapes from the trailer.
 Elmer sells the trailer in time to pay off the mortgage.